ilterra/markdown-yaml-metadata-parser/README.md

 ## License

-MYMParser is licensed under the MIT License.
+Markdown YAML metadata parser is licensed under the MIT License.
 See the `LICENSE` file for details.